 - 1. Complete Blue Ridge Community and Technical College Degree Seeking Application. - 2.
 Pay the \$25 Application Fee. - 3.
+Submit copy of a government issued ID. (updated September 2023) - Provide official High School transcripts, TASC Assessment, or GED Scores.
+REQUIRED FOR ADMISSION

+Students who have earned a prior degree or earned 15 or more college credits may have the high school transcript requirement waived upon receipt of official College transcripts.
+Students may still be required to submit high school transcripts for Financial Aid requirements.

-Provide previous official college transcripts from all institutions attended. - 4.
-Provide official High School transcripts, TASC Assessment, or GED Scores, unless you meet both of the following qualifications: - You have 15 or more college credits from an accredited college and/or program recognized by the US Department of Education. - b.
-It has been 5 years or more since you graduated or received a GED/TASC Assessment. - 5.
-Complete separate Financial Aid paperwork (FAFSA) if interested in applying for Financial Aid. - 6.
+- 5. Provide official transcripts for any/all colleges attended MAY BE REQUIRED FOR FINANCIAL AID AND TRANSFER OF CREDITS - 6.
+Complete separate Financial Aid paperwork (FAFSA) if interested in applying for Financial Aid. - 7.
 Register for and complete an Orientation/Registration Session (included with acceptance letter).

-For an associate's degree, a student must complete at least 24 credit hours of coursework at Blue Ridge Community and Technical College.
-The last 12 hours of coursework for an associate's degree must be completed at Blue Ridge Community and Technical College.
+For an associate degree, a student must complete at least 24 credit hours of coursework at Blue Ridge Community and Technical College.
+The last 12 hours of coursework for an associate degree must be completed at Blue Ridge Community and Technical College.
 For the Board of Governors, Occupational Development, and Technical Studies Associate of Applied Science degrees, a student must complete at least 12 credit hours at a regionally accredited institution and at least 3 credit hours at Blue Ridge Community and Technical College.